 "It hurt to be attacked by Rose McGowan in banner headlines this weekend, but I want to let her know I did not know about Weinstein's crimes, not in the 90s when he attacked her, or through subsequent decades when he proceeded to attack others," the statement reads.
 "I wasn't deliberately silent.
 I didn't know."

-Even if women were aware of Weinstein's behavior, extensive reporting has shown that they had good reason to fear coming forward.
+Even if women were aware of Weinstein's behaviour, extensive reporting has shown that they had good reason to fear coming forward.
 The New Yorker published an article detailing the ways Weinstein would hire private investigators to find unflattering information about accusers and journalists looking to expose his alleged misconduct.
 The New York Times later referred to it as "Weinstein's Complicity Machine," — the way in which he pulled strings and used powerful relationships to keep women quiet by threatening their careers.

 Immediately hopping aboard "She Knew" overlooks the fact that any woman wanting to speak out, even if she wasn't a victim herself, could still be subject to Weinstein's manipulation.
 It also shows that society is conditioned to distrust women, and that we'd rather point fingers anywhere else than ever hold men accountable for their own actions.
 If men really want to be allies, then don't call out women for being silent, but instead work to dismantle the structure that often forces them to be — and that all starts with believing women in the first place.